RobertoCorti/Algorithmic-Design/homeworks/homework_2/README.md

 cmake -G "Unix Makefiles" CMakeLists.txt
 ```

-This will produce a `Makefile`; you can compile by executing `make`.
-This will generate an executable called `heap_test` that will evaluate
-the execution time for an increasing number of istances.
+This will produce a `Makefile` that is able to generate two executables: `heap_test` and `test_insert`.
+The first one will show the correctness of all the requested functions implemented in `src/binheap.c`.
+On the other hand,  `test_insert`  will evaluate the execution time of the `insert_key` function for an increasing number of istances.
 The result will be written in a output file `result/insertion_time.txt`, that will contain the following table:

 ```bash
 N        time